 TPIF investments are made in accordance with state law and the Treasurer’s Statement of Investment Policy.
 It is actively managed in a manner to safeguard investment principal, maintain sufficient liquidity within the portfolio to meet cash flow requirements, and, to achieve a reasonable rate of return on the portfolio consistent with these objectives.
 In addition, the Treasurer also serves as financial advisor to the County for the investment of certain bond proceeds, as well as for school and community college district proceeds and debt issuance in his capacity as their ex-officio treasurer.

 The Riverside County Tax Collector is a state mandated function that is governed by the California Revenue & Taxation Code, Government Code, and, the Code of Civil Procedures.
 The Tax Collector is responsible for the billing and collection of secured, unsecured, supplemental, transient occupancy tax as well as various other special assessments for the county, school and community colleges, and, special districts.

 Collectively, over one million secured, unsecured, supplemental and delinquent property tax bills representing nearly $3 billion are mailed and processed through this office each year.
-The Tax Collector staff provides information and assistance on the telephone and through its four office locations to individual taxpayers, businesses and mortgage professionals.
+The Tax Collector staff provides information and assistance on the telephone and through its three office locations to individual taxpayers, businesses and mortgage professionals.
 The Tax Enforcement division oversees secured and unsecured tax delinquent and defaulted payments, with the Tax Sale Operations division ultimately responsible for secured tax sales at public auction in accordance with state law, and, approval of the County Board of Supervisors.